alipanahroshad-oss/email-politeness-corpus/README.md

 The included analyses are:

 - `OPR_oracle_goldfa.py`
-  Evaluates an oracle setting in which predicted Face Act features are replaced with **gold human-annotated Face Acts**, while retaining the same HSPT-13 representation and OPR architecture.
+  Evaluates an oracle setting in which predicted Face Act features are replaced with **gold human-annotated Face Acts**, aggregated into email-level counts and summary features, while retaining the same OPR architecture.

 - `OPR_misaligned_predfa.py`
   Reproduces the **misaligned PredFA ablation**, in which the relationship between the text and predicted Face Act representation is disrupted.
-The script verifies the saved seed-42 evaluation artifacts corresponding to the reported results.
+The script verifies the saved evaluation artifacts corresponding to the reported results.

 For both analyses, the reported results use the **single-task (ST)** OPR setting.